 Extending Your Trip

-Our Detours groups are run with a minimum of 4 travelers and up to a maximum of 15 travelers.
+Our Detours groups are run with a maximum of 16 travelers.
 Ages of group members vary but almost all our travelers are in their 30's, 40’s and 50’s.
 Whatever the age of the guys on our trips everyone's already got something in common, an exciting new experience in a new country!
 Each group is led by a Detours trip leader who is there to ensure everything goes off without a hitch, allowing you to focus on having the time of your life!
 We welcome both men and women onto our trips although it’s important to know that most groups are 100% gay men.

 A Little Bit About Modesty